backdoer/data-structures/wiki/PHP.md

 The PHP Documentation says that references are not the same as pointers in C. However, the essence of what the documentation is saying is that references are not actual memory addresses in PHP - they are aliases that point to a value in the Symbol Table.

-[This site](http://code.stephenmorley.org/php/references-tutorial/) describes what PHP references are in a very simple manner.
+[This site](http://code.stephenmorley.org/php/references-tutorial/) describes PHP references in a very simple manner.

+### How References are Mapped to Values ###

-Basically, in it's internal system, PHP stores variable references in a data structure known as the `_zval_struct`.
+Behind the scenes, PHP stores variable references in a data structure known as the `_zval_struct`.
 This structure stores the value of the variable, its type, and a count of references made to that variable.
 This counter is called the `refcount`.
 When a new variable is created, the `refcount` is incremented, and the variable is added to the Symbol Table:

 ```php
 $a = 'some value';